1. Knowledge Base Home

 To edit any of these elements, simply click on them.
 You can drag the vertices around to edit the shape, or change the name and other properties.

-Once your basic flight area is complete, you can add additional detail to your location.
+Once your basic flight area is complete, you can add additional details to your location.
 These details can include:

 • Danger, no fly and areas of interest